Career Advice

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 Accidents in the workplace can happen at any time and often lead to serious injuries.
 If you are unfortunate enough to be involved in an accident at work, it is essential to know what to do.
-This guide will provide you with information on how to handle yourself after an accident at work, as well as what steps to take if you suffer an injury.
+This guide will provide information on how to handle yourself after an accident at work and what steps to take if you suffer an injury.
 Knowing the right steps after a workplace accident can help ensure that you receive the necessary medical attention and make a successful workers’ compensation claim.
 Read on for more information.

 Remain Calm

-It would be best if you did not panic after an accident at work.
-The first step you should take is to assess any danger present, such as a fire or chemical spill, and then seek safety.
+It would be best not to panic after an accident at work.
+The first step is to assess any danger, such as a fire or chemical spill, and then seek safety.
 After the scene has been secured, and it is safe to do so, you can look into ways to help yourself or anyone else who has been involved in the incident.
 Do not move any injured parties unless they risk further harm.
 If you must move an injured party, then make sure that you use extreme caution with their head and neck area.

-Many people think they can handle the situation independently, but this is not always the case.
+Many people think they can handle the situation independently, but this is not always true.
 There are many reasons why you should call 911 after an accident.
 Calling 911 will get you the medical attention you need.
-It will allow the authorities to document the accident and create a report, which can be valuable when you file a claim with your
+It will allow the authorities to document the accident and create a report, which can be valuable when you file a claim with your insurance company.

 Obtain Medical Attention if Necessary

-After receiving treatment for your workplace injury, be sure to get a copy of your medical records, whether from a doctor or from the hospital itself.
+After receiving treatment for your workplace injury, be sure to get a copy of your medical records, whether from a doctor or the hospital.
 Keeping these records safe or seeking an electronic copy online is essential.
 You may want proof of any preexisting conditions discussed at appointments with your primary care physician.

 Everyone deserves a safe working environment.
 According to the folks at Work Injury Rights, if you have been injured in the workplace due to the negligence of another person or employer, you have the right to receive compensation.
-Workers’ compensation is meant to ensure that employees receive benefits related to their injuries, medical expenses incurred due to those injuries, and lost wages if they cannot work.
-Knowing how to file a claim can help ensure that your rights are protected.
-An experienced lawyer can help you file a claim and provide guidance throughout the entire process.
+Workers’ compensation ensures that employees receive benefits related to their injuries, medical expenses incurred due to them, and lost wages if they cannot work.
+Knowing how to file a claim can help protect your rights.
+An experienced lawyer can help you file a claim and guide you throughout the process.

 Do Not Discuss Options with Your Employer

 Your employer may try to sway you into making decisions about your case before talking with an attorney.
 If you can, avoid discussing options with them.
-You do not need to sign anything right away and consult an attorney before making any agreement.
+You need not sign anything immediately and consult an attorney before agreeing.
 Engaging in talks without consulting an attorney can jeopardize future claims.

 Gather Evidence for Your Claim